addania/coding/src/pages/TypeScript.md

 userInput = true
 console.log(userInput)
 ```
->This looks so far similar to ANY type.
+>This looks similar to `any` type.
 But it IS different.

->Type Unknown cannot be then assigned to other variable which is for example of a type string. typescript will throw an error.
+>Type `unknown` type cannot be then assigned to other variable which is for example of a type string.
+Typescript will throw an error.
 ```
 let userInput: unknown;
 let userName: string;